noahsadir/gt-ios-bootcamp/README.md

-# GT iOS Club Bootcamp
+# Bootcamp - GT iOS Club

 This repo contains everything you need to get started with iOS development!

-We designed this with beginners in mind, though many of the resources.
+We designed this with beginners in mind, though many of the resources are still helpful for more intermediate learners.

 ## Prerequisite Courses